Sammanda Ramamoorthy, Ph.D.

-Since the cloning of the human serotonin transporter in 1993, the major goal of the laboratory is to understand thoroughly the molecular basis of transporter regulation.
-By combining molecular, immunological and biochemical approaches, continuing studies in the laboratory seek to identify signals, and dissecting cis/trans signaling pathways that participate in the dynamic process of transporter regulatory pathways in more detail.
-For example transporter phosphorylation, trafficking, protein-protein interactions and stability will be studied at the level of transcriptomics, interactomics, proteomics and lipidomics.
+Since the cloning of the human serotonin transporter in 1993, the primary goal of the laboratory is to understand the molecular basis of transporter regulation thoroughly.
+By combining molecular, immunological and biochemical approaches, continuing studies in the laboratory seek to identify signals and dissecting cis/trans-signaling pathways that participate in the dynamic process of transporter regulatory pathways in more detail.
+For example transporter phosphorylation, trafficking, protein-protein interactions, and stability will be studied at the level of transcriptomics, interactomics, proteomics, and lipidomics.

-While probing the regulatory mechanisms of amine transporters with increasingly higher resolution, our current efforts are focused in answering theses questions: (i) Is the scientific knowledge gained in in vitro model systems similar and applicable to native systems? (ii) How to translate this knowledge to complex behaviors at a system level? and (iii) Are the dysfunctions in regulatory modules causative factors in altered behavior and in pathophysiology of brain?
-Our laboratory approaches these unanswered questions, with multi-faceted disciplines including neuro – molecular – biochemical – behavioral – and systems/integrated pharmacology utilizing animal models of depression, addiction, and aging, as well as using newly generated transgenic SERT-knock-in animal models.
+While probing the regulatory mechanisms of amine transporters with increasingly higher resolution, our current efforts are focused in answering these questions: (i) Is the scientific knowledge gained in in-vitro model systems similar and applicable to native systems? (ii) How to translate this knowledge into complex behaviors at a system level? and (iii) Are the dysfunctions in regulatory modules causative factors in altered behavior and in the pathophysiology of the brain?
+Our laboratory approaches these unanswered questions, with multi-faceted disciplines including neuro – molecular – biochemical – behavioral – and systems/integrated pharmacology utilizing animal models of depression, addiction, and aging, as well as using newly generated transgenic knock-in animal models.

-Dr. Ramamoorthy’s laboratory is not only dedicated to help answer questions in neurobiology of monoamine transporters, but also committed to train students, fellows and laboratory personnel with new techniques and scientific principles and questions with the hope to motivate and inspire students, fellows and colleagues.
+Dr. Ramamoorthy’s laboratory is not only dedicated to helping answer questions in the neurobiology of monoamine transporters but also committed to training students, fellows and laboratory personnel with new techniques and scientific principles and questions with the hope to motivate and inspire students, fellows, and colleagues.